exxonabhijit/master-nx-js-monorepo/README.md

 #### Mobile App Two

-Description: This project explores native mobile app development with technologies like Flutter or Swift.
+Description: This project showcases the usage of specific mobile development frameworks or technologies.

 - Setup:
   - Clone the repository: `git clone <repository-url>`